 Administrator: Kevin Olson

-Headquartered in Helena, the division has offices and facilities throughout Montana.
-The division provides supervision for offenders in the corrections system through probation, parole and conditional release services and oversight of the community-based programs of prerelease centers and treatment facilities.
+Headquartered in Helena, the division has offices throughout Montana providing supervision for offenders in the corrections system through probation, parole and conditional release services.
+The division is comprised of three units: Eastern Probation & Parole Bureau, Western Probation & Parole Bureau, and Interstate Compact.

-Through 23 field offices, Probation & Parole (P & P) supervises more than 9,000 adult offenders on community supervision.
-P & P uses several specialized approaches such as the Intensive Supervision Program, a six-month program providing a heightened level of offender management in Montana communities.
+Through 23 field offices, Probation & Parole (P&P) supervises more than 11,000 adult offenders on community supervision.
+P&P uses several specialized approaches such as the Intensive Supervision Program, a six-month program providing a heightened level of offender management in Montana communities.
 Other dedicated approaches focus on offenders with co-occurring disorders, DUI offenses, sexual offending and substance abuse.

 - Missoula Assessment and Sanction Center – designed to identify comprehensive risk and needs information for male offenders.
 Provides short-term treatment in chemical dependency, criminal thinking, sexual offender and mental health counseling.